SE May Valley Road truck traffic

 Can the speed limit be reduced?

-The county has been monitoring traffic on May Valley Road and surrounding corridors, and has performed a speed study along May Valley Road to better understand the current conditions and potential problems.
-The data obtained from the study, including traffic volumes, traffic speeds and collision history, is currently being reviewed by the county Traffic Engineer who will determine if a reduction in the speed limit along any sections of the road is warranted.
-The county Traffic Engineer expects to complete her analysis by May 30th.
-Once the study is complete, a summary of the findings will be posted on this webpage.
+The county has been monitoring traffic on SE May Valley Road and surrounding corridors, and has performed a speed study along SE May Valley Road to better understand the current conditions and potential problems.
+The data obtained from the study, including traffic volumes, traffic speeds and collision history, has been reviewed by the County Traffic Engineer who is recommending a reduction in the speed limit between SE 128th Way and Issaquah Hobart Rd SE.
+Comments on the proposed speed limit revision are being solicited from area residents and commuters.
+Click HERE for more information or to make comments.

 Along this corridor, there are several geographical, environmental and right-of-way constraints that make capacity and/or mobility improvements very challenging and that may be cost prohibitive.
 Nearly three decades of annexations, declines in gas tax revenues, and the effects of voter initiatives have led to the chronic underfunding of the bridge and road system, particularly county roads outside of cities.
 Current funding levels for county roads and bridges are sufficient only to address critical life safety issues and a minor amount of work to preserve some of the existing infrastructure.
 Improvements necessary to address capacity and mobility issues are currently unfunded.